berniceyan/medjudge-audit/README.md

-# judgeaudit: a reliability audit for LLM-as-judge medical evals
+# medjudge-audit: a reliability audit for LLM-as-judge medical evals

 ![Where model scores actually come from](docs/fig_variance.png)